Tom Yawkey: Yawkey Way

 In 1977, the section of Jersey Street where Fenway Park is located was renamed Yawkey Way in his honor.
-However, in August 2017, due to Yawkey's alleged history of racism, the Red Sox principal owner John W. Henry announced the team was seeking to change the name of the street.
+However, in August 2017, due to Yawkey's alleged history of racism and discrimination against Black players, the Red Sox principal owner John W. Henry announced the team was seeking to change the name of the street.
 The following year, Henry publicly distanced the team from Yawkey, citing that he was "haunted by what went on here a long time before we arrived," referring to the team being the last in the major leagues to integrate under Tom Yawkey's guidance.

-The change was approved by the Boston Public Improvement Commission in April 2018, and the name reverted to Jersey Street in May 2018.
+The change was unanimously approved by the Boston Public Improvement Commission in April 2018, and the name reverted to Jersey Street in May 2018.
 Also in May, a plaque commemorating Yawkey from "his Red Sox employees," that had hung at the administrative office entrance to Fenway Park since shortly after his death was removed.
 In April 2019, the MBTA Commuter Rail station near the park, Yawkey station, was renamed Lansdowne station.